We will add speakers as the agenda is updated

 - Operations & Administration Officer, St. Louis Community Foundation

-Jenny helps individuals, families, and corporations to define and reach their charitable goals + serves as the administrator of STLCF's corporate employee care funds, which provide assistance to over 30,000 employees of St. Louis-based businesses.Laura Roos - Partner, Moss Adams, LLP
+Jenny helps individuals, families, and corporations to define and reach their charitable goals + serves as the administrator of STLCF's corporate employee care funds, which provide assistance to over 30,000 employees of St. Louis-based businesses.Kyla Quintero

-Grace joined the Foundation in 2004 with 11 years combined public accounting experience primarily in tax, small business and nonprofit accounting and 10 years experience with a family office in Jacksonville.
-She has responsibility for oversight of invested assets, and for all matters related to operations and finance of the Foundation.
+Grace joined the Foundation in 2004 with 11 years public accounting experience primarily in tax, small business and nonprofit accounting, and 10 years with a family office.
+Since 2004, she has seen assets grow to more than $400 million.
+She has responsibility for oversight of invested assets, and for all matters related to operations, finance and enterprise risk

 Helen Stone - Director of Strategic Operations, Oklahoma City Community Foundation